zmalone/chef-web-docs/source/delivery/get-started/index.md

 order: 1
 meta_tags: [{name: "ROBOTS", content: "NOINDEX, NOFOLLOW"}]
 ---
+[PRODNOTE] Reviewers: For this iteration, don't focus so much on prose or sample output - focus on steps and resolving callouts that look like this one.

 Chef Delivery manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more.

 It provides a proven, reproducible workflow for managing changes as they flow through its pipeline, beginning with a local workstation, through sets of automated tests, and out into production.